Linlin-Li-1/Game-of-Data/README.md

 - **What is the data product(s) that will be generated?
 For example, the project can generate one or more of the following**

-The project will end up with a report describing how we solve a specific health related problem (not yet undetermined) following data science workflow, as well as the result of the problem.
+The project will end up with a report describing how we solve a specific health related problem following data science workflow, as well as the result of the problem.
 We also plan to illustrate our project results publicly by establishing a dashboard.

 - **A sketch of the data science plan, which may include (if appropriate)**
     - Data plan (Extract, Load, Transform)